swaits/thethethe.nvim/README.md

 type _teh_, neovim will automatically correct it to _the_.

 It's based on [vim-autocorrect](https://github.com/panozzaj/vim-autocorrect), but designed for Neovim and written in pure Lua.
-Unlike that plugin, this loads the dictionary in the background, so it doesn't delay startup time.
+It also loads the dictionary in the background, so it doesn't delay startup time.

 ## Installing